 Not that you have to be unproductive.
 Respond to some emails, work on another project you have, make a phone call, etc.

 9. Illustrate It

 Why not track down some helpful visuals?
-I know that you’d technically still be working on the piece I just told you to leave alone, but I think we can make an exception here.
+We know that you’d technically still be working on the piece we just told you to leave alone, but maybe we can make an exception here.

-I mean, since you’re not doing any writing.
+Since you’re not doing any writing, after all.

 Not all pieces may need images, but visuals can help break up text or clarify a point you’re trying to make.

 Look for relevant images on free stock photo sites, or if your company already images they want you to use, track them down in the company file system.
 Always be sure to give attribution where it’s needed.

 Bonus: While you’re browsing, download any images you might find helpful in the future and set them aside in a folder for easy reference.

 Done already?
 Well, then it’s probably time to take another look at your post.

 Whether you’ve taken a break or not, you need to finish what you’ve started and fix this piece up.